isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **12 Oct.
+2018**:
+**Presenter**: Katherine Goode and Katie Rey
+**Title**: "Introducing ggResidpanel: An R Package for Easy Visualization of Residuals"
+**Abstract**: As consultants on a wide variety of projects across many majors, a common oversight we encounter is a failure to examine the residuals.
+This is particularly true when the client is performing the analysis in R. We were inspired by the residual panel in SAS to create an R package that easily provides users with a similar panel of plots.
+The ggResidpanel package in R is intended to give a single view of diagnostic plots for checking the key underlying assumptions of linear models.
+A variety of options gives the user the ability to choose from a selection of plots to display in a window.
+This includes SAS’s default residual panel as well as R’s default plots for linear models.
+Other options have been included to ensure that this package can also be applied to deviance or Pearson residuals if the user inputs a generalized linear model.
+Cook’s D plots and interactive plots using Plotly are included to provide a straightforward process to identify outliers and influential points while connecting findings back to the data.

 - **05 Oct.
 2018**:
 **Presenter**: Susan VanderPlas
 **Title**: "Clusters Beat Trend?
 Testing Feature Hierarchy in Statistical Graphics"